Skip to main content

 Quick Answer

 Startup founders qualify for the UK Global Talent Visa by evidencing impact through their company: user growth, revenue, press coverage, funding raised, and the technical innovation behind the product.
-Founders who built the technology themselves can also claim OC1 for technical contributions.
+Founders who built the technology themselves can claim OC1 for innovation through their product-led company.
 No UK job offer is needed.

 Visa Criteria for Startup Founders & Entrepreneurs